FerdieML/git-basics/Useful_MacTerminal_Commands_for_GIT.md

-# Use Mac Terminal Commands for GIT
+# Useful Mac Terminal Commands for GIT
 1. ON THE MAC, we have TWO DIFFERENT SHELLS, TWO DIFFERENT TEXT INTERFACES.

 1.1 First one is the older one: BASH